login

-Who Killed the Electric Car? is rated PG: for brief mild language.
+Who Killed the Electric Car?
+Parent Guide

-Every crime needs a perpetrator-- someone who pulled the trigger, or in this case, pulled the plug.
+Every crime needs a perpetrator—someone who pulled the trigger, or in this case, pulled the plug.
 In his documentary Who Killed The Electric Car?, first time director Chris Paine is on the hunt for the executioners he believes are behind the untimely death of the electric vehicle or EV.

 The lineup of suspects he amasses includes the federal government, major oil companies, hesitant consumers, the California Air Resources Board (led at the time by Alan O. Lloyd) and even the big car manufacturers themselves.
 Hardly anyone comes away with clean hands in this zealous plea for the reinstatement of these autos.